errata-ai/SubVale/README.md

 ## Configuration

-SubVale exposes a number of [configuration options](https://github.com/jdkato/SubVale/blob/master/SubVale.sublime-settings).
+This package exposes a number of [configuration options](https://github.com/jdkato/SubVale/blob/master/Vale.sublime-settings).
 These include styling the in-text alerts, adding custom HTML/CSS for the pop-ups, and listing accepted syntaxes.

-See the Default settings file (`Preferences → Package Settings → SubVale → Settings - Default`) for more details.
+See the Default settings file (`Preferences → Package Settings → Vale → Settings - Default`) for more details.

 [Vale-home]: https://valelint.github.io/
 [Vale-install]: https://valelint.github.io/getting-started/